-You can explicitly pause your notebook by selecting the "Stop Cluster" button in Terra:
+You can explicitly pause your notebook by selecting the pause icon in the Cloud Environment widget (top right):

-What is lost when you pase a cluster (notebook state)
+What is lost when you pause a Cloud Environment (notebook state)

 Any running Jupyter kernel processes are gone, so the notebook state is lost.
 This includes calculated and other variables, including environment variables.
 To restore notebook state you will need to open the notebook and re-run the relevant cells of the notebook.

-Deleting a notebook Cloud Environment (also the boot disk)
+Deleting a Cloud Environment (also the boot disk)